TudorDan/TechInterviewWorkbook/README.md

 #### What is continuous integration?
 Why is CI important?

+- Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project.
+It allows developers to frequently merge code changes into a central repository where builds and tests then run.
+Automated tools are used to assert the new code’s correctness before integration.
+- A source code version control system is the crux of the CI process.
+The version control system is also supplemented with other checks like automated code quality tests, syntax style review tools, and more.
+- Benefits:
+  - Enable scaling: enables organizations to scale in engineering team size, codebase size, and infrastructure, by minimizing code integration bureaucracy and communication overhead, CI helps build DevOps and agile workflows.
+  - Improve the feedback loop: Faster feedback on business decisions.
+Changes can be rapidly pushed and measured for success.
+Bugs or other issues can be quickly addressed and repaired.
+  - Enhance communication: improves overall engineering communication and accountability, which enables greater collaboration between development and operations in a DevOps team.
+By introducing pull request workflows tied to CI, allows developers to observe and comment on code from other team members.

 #### Why are tests important in the CI workflow?

+- If you test and deploy code more frequently, it will eventually reduce the risk level of the project you are working on as you can detect bugs and code defects earlier.
+This means they are easier to fix and you can fix them sooner which makes it cheaper to fix them.

 #### Name some software that help the CI workflow!

+- Software development tool providers have started offering full CI-as-a-service offerings:
+  - Bitbucket Pipelines (offered by Atlassian)
+  - Jenkins
+  - AWS CodePipeline (Amazon Web Services)
+  - CircleCI
+  - Azure Pipelines
+  - GitLab
+  - Atlassian Bamboo

 #### What is Continuous Delivery?

+- Continuous Delivery is the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.
+- Continuous delivery is an extension of continuous integration since it automatically deploys all code changes to a testing and/or production environment after the build stage.

 #### What is Continuous Deployment?

+- Continuous Deployment (CD) is a software release process that uses automated testing to validate if changes to a codebase are correct and stable for immediate autonomous deployment to a production environment.
+- Continuous deployment goes one step further than continuous delivery.
+With this practice, every change that passes all stages of your production pipeline is released to your customers.

 #### What is DevOps?

+- DevOps is a set of practices that works to automate and integrate the processes between software development and IT teams, so they can build, test, and release software faster and more reliably.
+It unites agile, git, continuous delivery, automation, and much more, to help development and operations teams be more efficient, innovate faster, and deliver higher value to businesses and customers.

 ### Software Methodologies

 #### What kind of software-lifecycle models do you know?

+- Agile development
+  - Advantages
+    - Decrease the time required to avail some system features.
+    - Face to face communication and continuous inputs from customer representative leaves no space for guesswork.
+    - The end result is the high-quality software in the least possible time duration and satisfied customer.
+  - Disadvantages
+    - The ability and collaboration of the customer to be interactive to express user needs.
+    - Needs special skills for the team.
+- Waterfall Model
+  - Advantages
+    - Easy to explain to the users.
+    - Stages and activities are well defined.
+    - Verification at each stage ensures early detection of errors/misunderstanding.
+  - Disadvantages
+    - Assumes that the requirements of a system can be frozen.
+    - Very difficult to go back to any stage after it finished.
+    - A little flexibility and adjusting scope is difficult and expensive.
+    - Costly and required more time, in addition to the detailed plan.
+- Other examples: V-Shaped Model, Spiral Model, Iterative and Incremental Method, Evolutionary Prototyping Model and more.

 #### What is a UML diagram?
 What kind of diagram types do you know?

+- UML stands for Unified Modeling Language.
+It’s a rich language to model software solutions, application structures, system behavior and business processes.
+- There are two main UML diagram types; structure diagrams and behavioral diagrams
+  - Structure Diagrams Examples: Class Diagram, Component Diagram, Deployment Diagram, Object Diagram, Package Diagram, Profile Diagram, Composite Structure Diagram.
+  - Behavioral Diagrams Examples: Use Case Diagram, Activity Diagram, State Machine Diagram, Sequence Diagram, Communication Diagram, Interaction Overview Diagram, Timing Diagram.

 #### What is a UML class diagram?
 What are the typical elements?

+- The UML Class diagram is a graphical notation used to construct and visualize object oriented systems.
+A class diagram in the Unified Modeling Language (UML) is a type of static structure diagram that describes the structure of a system by showing the system's:
+  - classes,
+  * their attributes,
+  * operations (or methods),
+  * and the relationships among objects.

 #### What kind of design patterns do you know?
 Bring at least 3 examples.

+- In software engineering, a design pattern is a general repeatable solution to a commonly occurring problem in software design.
+A design pattern isn't a finished design that can be transformed directly into code.
+It is a description or template for how to solve a problem that can be used in many different situations.

+1. Creational design patterns examples:

+- Abstract Factory: Creates an instance of several families of classes
+- Builder: Separates object construction from its representation
+- Factory Method: Creates an instance of several derived classes
+- Singleton: A class of which only a single instance can exist

+2. Structural design patterns examples:

+- Adapter: Match interfaces of different classes
+- Bridge: Separates an object’s interface from its implementation
+- Composite: A tree structure of simple and composite objects
+- Decorator: Add responsibilities to objects dynamically

+3. Behavioral design patterns examples:

+- Chain of responsibility: A way of passing a request between a chain of objects
+- Command: Encapsulate a command request as an object
+- Interpreter: A way to include language elements in a program
+- Iterator: Sequentially access the elements of a collection

 #### What is the purpose of the Iterator Pattern?

+- The Iterator Pattern is a behavioral design pattern that provides a way to access the elements of an aggregate object (like a list) sequentially without exposing its underlying representation.
+- The key idea is to take the responsibility for access and traversal out of the aggregate object and put it into an Iterator object that defines a standard traversal protocol.
+- The Iterator abstraction is fundamental to an emerging technology called "generic programming".
+This strategy seeks to explicitly separate the notion of "algorithm" from that of "data structure".
+The motivation is to: promote component-based development, boost productivity, and reduce configuration management.

 #### What do you know about the SOLID principles?

+- SOLID is an acronym for the first five object-oriented design (OOD) principles by Robert C. Martin (also known as Uncle Bob).

+1. S - Single-responsiblity Principle
+   - A class should have one and only one reason to change, meaning that a class should have only one job.
+2. O - Open-closed Principle
+   - Objects or entities should be open for extension but closed for modification.
+This means that a class should be extendable without modifying the class itself.
+3. L - Liskov Substitution Principle
+   - Every subclass or derived class should be substitutable for their base or parent class.
+4. I - Interface Segregation Principle
+   - A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.
+5. D - Dependency Inversion Principle
+   - Entities must depend on abstractions, not on concretions.
+It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.

 #### How would you separate data storage code and business logic code (which uses stored data) in an application?

+- Using the The Model-View-Controller (MVC) design pattern.
+- It separates an application into three main groups of components: Models(data storage code ), Views(presentation code), and Controllers (business logic code ).

 ## Computer science